 Under these circumstances, it’s natural for Azerbaijan to ask for preferential trade terms with the Eurasian Union, at the very least.
 This would expand the marketplace in which it can sell its tangible goods (such as cars and other factory-created products), thereby enhancing the chances that Azerbaijan will succeed in its goal of transitioning into a more traditional economy.
 Doing so would guarantee the stability of the New Manat and offset any future turbulence from uncertain energy prices in the coming years.

 Azerbaijan and Russia’s actions in Greece constitute a major strategic gambit for both sides, in that Baku and Moscow are each expected to receive enormous benefits if their collaboration succeeds.
 As it stands, everything is currently up for grabs and is dependent on the European Commission’s ruling on 22 April about SOCAR’s acquisition of DESFA.
 If it turns out to be in Azerbaijan’s favor (and the political-energy situation between Brussels and Baku indicates that it will be), then Baku and Moscow can initiate proposed policy coordination outlined in this article.
 Successful collaboration would allow Russia to build the geostrategic ‘Balkan Stream’ pipeline and replace South Stream, while it would give Azerbaijan the much-needed opportunity to transition its economy away from a natural resource foundation and more towards a conventional one.

-Andrew Korybko is the political analyst and journalist for Sputnik who currently lives and studies in Moscow.
 The article was originally published by the Moscow-Baku portal in Russian, the English text is exclusive for ORIENTAL REVIEW.